 However, that is very much dependent on what exactly you are transferring.
 You see Bit Torrent is simply a clever technology that can be used for transferring huge quantities of data.
 So in and of itself, it is totally legal, and the use of it does not mean you are breaking the law.

 If you visit an illegal torrent site and proceed to download the latest Disney release or chart CD, or 100k factory software compilation then it is very likely you are breaking the law.
 And let’s be honest you know that yourself, as you are receiving a product for free that you would have to pay.

 What most people don’t understand, is that anything you do on the internet, including using torrents is far from anonymous.
 Sure by using a torrent you are downloading a little piece of data from hundreds of different sites.
 Initially, it might be difficult for the relevant authorities to confirm for certain that you downloaded the whole file in its entirety but I just wanted you to be fully aware that your activities are certainly not anonymous.
 You need to consider your actions before moving forward carefully.

 What Risks Am I Taking?

 Now from a legal perspective, should you ever be caught, there is a chance that you could be fined for every song and movie you have ever downloaded.
 If you have been actively downloading gigs and gigs of music and movies, these fines could mount up very quickly.
-In Hong Kong, for instance, a man was recently sentenced to four years in prison, although admittedly that was for sharing files on Bit Torrent, as opposed to downloading.
+How to dominate online with fan pages in Hong Kong, for instance, a man was recently sentenced to four years in prison, although admittedly that was for sharing files on Bit Torrent, as opposed to downloading.
 In the past, the companies have tended to target those people uploading content to the internet as opposed to people downloading.
 There is, however, no guarantee that this will always be the situation, so just be aware that the more you make use of illegal torrents, the bigger the target you are drawing on your own back.